 Depart by coach this morning for Saqqara to see the Step Pyramid of 3rd dynasty pharaoh, Djoser, which is also the oldest monument we visit from the Old Kingdom.
-We visit the Museum of Imhotep and go inside the pyramids of the great kings Unas and Teti to see the pyramid texts.
-After lunch, we visit the mastaba tomb of Mereruka or the powerful vizier Kagemni, and the New Kingdom tombs of Maya, Tutankhamun’s treasurer, and his general, Horemheb.
-We also see the recently opened tomb of Maia, Tutankhamun’s wet nurse, and the Apis bull burials in the Serapeum that have re-opened after decades of being closed.
+We are able to go inside the pyramid of the great king Unas to see the earliest known pyramid texts.
+After lunch, we visit the Museum of Imhotep, the mastaba tomb of Mereruka and the New Kingdom temple-tombs of Maya, Tutankhamun’s treasurer, and his general, Horemheb.
+We also see the Apis bull burials in the Serapeum that have re-opened after decades of being closed.
 Tonight, we enjoy a welcome dinner in the Khan al-Khalili restaurant.
 Overnight Cairo (B, L, D)

 Saturday 19 January: Pyramids of all shapes and sizes

-Today we trace the evolution of royal burials from stepped to smooth sided pyramids with a visit to the Red and Bent Pyramids at Dahshur.
+Today we explore the plateau’s iconic monuments of the 4th dynasty, the Sphinx, Great Pyramid of Khufu, son of Sneferu and the Solar Boat Museum.
+After lunch in Giza, we trace the evolution of royal burials from stepped to smooth sided pyramids with a visit to the Red and Bent Pyramids at Dahshur.
 Both built by the pharaoh Sneferu, the Bent Pyramid was the first, unsuccessful attempt at a smooth-sided pyramid.
-Determined to build an appropriate resting place, Sneferu succeeded in building his pride and glory with the Red Pyramid and it is possible to go inside.
-After lunch in Giza we explore the plateau’s iconic monuments of the 4th dynasty, the Sphinx, Great Pyramid of Khufu, son of Sneferu and the Solar Boat Museum.
-Lucia will give a talk in the hotel this evening.
+Determined to build an appropriate resting place, Sneferu succeeded in building his pride and glory with the Red Pyramid and it is possible to go inside Lucia will give a talk in the hotel this evening.
 Overnight Cairo (B, L)